 U.S. Navy Fact Sheet

-The computer-based command and decision element is the core of the AEGIS combat system.
-This interface makes the AEGIS combat system capable of simultaneous operations against a multi-mission threat: anti-air, anti-surface and anti-submarine warfare.
+The computer-based command and decision element is the core of the Aegis combat system.
+This interface makes the Aegis combat system capable of simultaneous operations against multi-mission threats: anti-air, anti-surface and anti-submarine warfare.
 The first Aegis ship, USS Ticonderoga (CG 47), was commissioned in 1983 and deployed six months after commissioning.

 The Navy built the first Aegis cruisers using the hull and machinery designs of Spruance class destroyers.
 The commissioning of USS Bunker Hill (CG 52) opened a new era in surface warfare as the first Aegis ship outfitted with the Vertical Launching System (VLS), allowing greater missile selection, firepower and survivability.
-The improved AN/SPY-1B radar went to sea on USS Princeton (CG 59), ushering in another advance in Aegis capabilities.
-USS Chosin (CG 65) was the first ship installed with the AN/UYK-43/44 computers, which provide increased processing capacity.
+The improved AN/SPY-1B radar went to sea in USS Princeton (CG 59), ushering in another advance in Aegis capabilities.
+USS Chosin (CG 65) was the first ship installed with the AN/UYK-43 computers, which provide increased processing capacity.

-In 1980, a smaller ship was designed using an improved sea-keeping hull form, reduced infra-red and radar cross section and upgrades to the AEGIS Combat System.
+A smaller ship was designed using an improved sea-keeping hull form, reduced infrared and radar cross section and upgrades to the Aegis Combat System.
 The first ship of the DDG 51 class, USS Arleigh Burke, was commissioned on the Fourth of July, 1991.
-The DDG 51 class was named after a living person, the legendary Adm.
-Arleigh Burke, the most famous destroyerman of World War II.
+The DDG 51 class was named after the legendary Admiral Arleigh Burke, the most famous destroyerman of World War II.

 DDG 51s are constructed in flights, allowing technological advances during construction.
-The first 21 destoryers (DDG 51 throguh DDG 71) were identified as Flight I DDGs.
-Flight II, introduced in fiscal year 1992 (FY 92), incorporated improvements to the SPY radar and the Standard missile, active electronic countermeasures and communications.
-Flight IIA, introduced in FY 94, to DDG 79 and follow-on destroyers, and added a helicopter hangar with space for two multi-mission helicopters.
+The first 21 destroyers (DDG 51 through DDG 71) were identified as Flight I DDGs.
+Flight II, introduced in fiscal year 1992 (FY 92), incorporated improvements to the SPY radar, active electronic countermeasures and communications.
+Flight IIA, introduced in FY 94, consisted of DDG 79 and follow-on destroyers, which added a helicopter hangar with space for two multi-mission helicopters.
 AN/SPY-1D(V) introduced improvements in littoral environments, starting with USS Pinckney (DDG 91).

 |Point Of Contact|